10 Types of Flutes from Around the World

 It consists of two parts instead of three—the head joint with the mouth hole and the middle joint with the holes and the key work.
 The piccolo became an integral part of the romantic orchestra after Beethoven gave it a prominent passage in his ‘Sixth’ and ‘Ninth’ symphony.

-The piccolo has a very high range, which is why it also has its origins in military music.
+The piccolo has a very high range, which is why it was used in military music.
 The standard range of the piccolo flute is from D5 to C8 or D4 to C7.
 It is located one octave above the concert flute.

 Due to its size, the piccolo is the highest-pitched instrument in the orchestra.
 The low register brings a foggy yet soft sound which can only be played in the piano dynamic.
 The middle register is the most used and provides a bright sound, while the upper register offers a high and shrill sound.